ar-neto/general/Counterbee/README.md

 ## Additional information

 This app was made with Beeware technology, which allows for the software, written in Python, to be ported to a  Windows native application.
-The the necessary code for the app functionality is in the "app" file.
+The the necessary code for the app functionality is in the "app.py" file.